-- Illness and treatments;
+- Illness and treatments:

 - An organised educational course;

 - An organised sports competition or approved public performance;

 - Family bereavement or exceptional family circumstances;

 - Days of religious observance.

 Government Regulations state that Local Authorities and schools can issue parents/carers with a fixed penalty notice.
-At Trafalgar Community Infant School however we will be continuing to work with you to ensure that your child attends school as regularly as possible.
-We would only consider a fixed penalty notice in extreme cases where attendance is consistently poor due to children being removed from school for family holidays without exceptional circumstances, family days out that could take place during the weekend or during the school holiday period etc....
+At Trafalgar Community Infant School, we will be continuing to work with you to ensure that your child attends school as regularly as possible.

-These regulations do not include sickness or medical appointments.
-If your child is sick or has a medical appointment please ring the school in the usual manner.
+If your child is sick or has a medical appointment, please ring the school in the usual manner.